tannazmo/MechaCar_Statistical_Analysis/README.md

 In other words the vehicle_length and ground_clearance have a significant impact on mpg.

 #### Is the slope of the linear model considered to be zero?
 Why or why not?
+The p-value of our linear regression analysis is 5.35e-11 (0.0000000000535), which is much smaller than the common significance level of 0.05%, meaning that the null hypothesis can be rejected which means that the slope of our linear model is not zero.

 #### Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
-the R-squared value is 0.7149
+the multiple R-squared value is 0.7149 which shows that it could be somewhat effective for predicting mpg.

 ## Deliverable 2 : Summary Statistics on Suspension Coils